 Watch out for:

-High maintenance costs → Schedule regular servicing
+- High maintenance costs → Schedule regular servicing

-Disputes/damages → Photo-based inspections
+- Disputes/damages → Photo-based inspections

-Seasonality → Offer winter or corporate packages
+- Seasonality → Offer winter or corporate packages

-Accidents → Provide 24/7 assistance, clear incident protocol
+- Accidents → Provide 24/7 assistance, clear incident protocol

-Fuel misuse → Real-time monitoring
+- Fuel misuse → Real-time monitoring

 Extra tips:

-Always have backup cars
+- Always have backup cars

-Maintain a 24/7 helpline
+- Maintain a 24/7 helpline

-Reply promptly to online reviews
+- Reply promptly to online reviews

 Conclusion

-About Briton News
+Disclaimer – Briton News

 FAQs

-5. How do I get customers?
+How do I attract customers quickly?